mapprotocol/developer-docs/docs/mapo-stack/omni-dapp/index.md

 ---
-title: 如何开发跨链应用
+title: How to develop cross-chain dapp
-description: 基于mapo-protocol开发一个全链dapp
+description: Develop a full-chain dapp based on mapo-protocol
-lang: zh
+lang: en
 ---

 ### How to Build a DAPP Contract Using Mapprotocol: